JacquelineLottering-wq/grc-analyst-portfolio/README.md

 ## Certifications
 - Google Cybersecurity Certificate
-- ISC2 Certified in Cybersecurity (CC) – In Progress
+- Comptia A+ certificate in progress